-At UCSF Medical Center, the majority of organs for transplantation are obtained from people who have died and whose families have given permission for their organs to be donated.
-But today, an increasing number of liver transplants are performed with portions of livers donated by a living relative or friend.
+At UCSF Medical Center, most transplanted organs come from deceased donors.
+However, we perform an increasing number of liver transplants using portions of livers donated by a living relative or friend.

-Living donors not only reduce the waiting time, but they improve the chance for transplant success.
+Having a living donor not only reduces the waiting time until transplant, it improves the chance for transplant success.
 Patients who receive transplants from living donors can better prepare for their surgery, knowing well in advance when the transplant will take place.
-Also, the liver itself is "fresher" because donor and recipient are in nearby operating rooms and the donated liver portion is transported within minutes.
+Also, the liver itself is "fresher" because the donor and recipient are in nearby operating rooms and the donated liver portion is transported within minutes.